cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 ## What is Mindfulness?

-For me, Mindfulness is about exploring with patience and acceptance.
-You can explore your senses, your surroundings and even yourself.
-Practicing Mindfulness means giving yourself space to think openly and explore with patience and acceptance.
+For me, Mindfulness is simply about exploring with patience and acceptance.
+You can explore almost anything - your senses, your surroundings, your thoughts, even yourself.

-Each practice is about:
+Each practice consists of:

 - Giving yourself space to think openly.
-- Exploring your senses, surroundings and yourself.
+- Exploring your senses, surroundings, thoughts and/or yourself.
 - Practicing patience and acceptance.

+[ we should review the rest of this paragraph ]

 When you give yourself space and slow down, you're opening yourself up to quieter things happening around you.
 It's an invitation for sensations, feelings and thoughts and exploring them can be surprisingly immersive and insightful.
 I've found it incredibly humbling to discover little things happening around me that I didn't notice before, like how a rain drop dances from leaf to leaf as it lands on a plant.
 If you regularly open yourself up and explore what's around you then your perspective of what's around you can change and that can be really powerful.